emu-russia/breaks/BreakingNESWiki_DeepL/6502/Readme.md

 The processor is divided into two parts: the upper part and the lower part.

-The upper part contains the control logic, which issues a number of control lines ("commands") to control the lower part.
+The upper part contains the control logic, which issues a number of control lines ("commands") to the lower part.
 The lower part contains the context of the processor: internal buses and registers, with one exception - the flags register (P) is in the upper part in a " spread out" form.

 Also in the lower part is the ALU.